rufuspollock-okfn/data-quality-uk-25k-spend/README.md

 #### Configuring Data Quality CLI

-The Data Quality CLI needs a configuration file in order to run against a set of data sources.
+Data Quality CLI needs a configuration file in order to run against a set of data sources.
 This configuration file is typically called `dq.json` and located in a repository with the files.

 The configuration file is responsible for: